brett-hobbs/webhook-slackbot/README.md

-# webhook-slackbot
+# webhook-slackbot - Better Outgoing Webhooks from Slack
 A SlackBot that listens to a Slack channel and sends a JSON webhook for each message

-The [existing support](https://api.slack.com/outgoing-webhooks) for **outgoing** webhooks from Slack suffers from a few serious shortcomings.
+The [existing support](https://api.slack.com/outgoing-webhooks) for __outgoing__ webhooks from Slack suffers from a few serious shortcomings.
 - The only format offered is a key/value format that somewhat resembles an html form post.
 Traditional webhook formats like JSON and XML are not supported.
 - Likely due to the limitation mentioned above - rich messages with attachments are syndicated with an empty message body.
 Its possible to get some metadata about the message (channel, user, etc.) but the message itself is missing.